John M. Smith (bishop): Early life

 John Smith was born on June 23, 1935, in Orange, New Jersey, to Mortimer and Ethel (née Charnock) Smith.
 The oldest of three children, he had two brothers, Andrew (who later became a Benedictine monk) and Gregory.

-John Smith attended Saint Benedict's Preparatory School in Newark and John Carroll University in Cleveland, Ohio.
-In 1955, he entered Immaculate Conception Seminary, a branch of Seton Hall University, obtaining a Bachelor's degree in classical languages in 1957.
+John Smith attended Saint Benedict's Preparatory School in Newark, New Jersey, and John Carroll University in Cleveland, Ohio.
+In 1955, he entered Immaculate Conception Seminary, located at Seton Hall University in South Orange, New Jersey.
+He obtained a Bachelor's degree in classical languages in 1957.

 Priesthood

 Smith was ordained to the priesthood for the Archdiocese of Newark by Archbishop Thomas Boland on May 27, 1961.
 He then served as assistant chancellor, as defender of the bond of the Metropolitan Tribunal, and director of the Cursillo movement for the archdiocese.

 Smith earned a Bachelor of Sacred Theology degree (1961) and a doctorate in canon law (1966) from the Catholic University of America in Washington, D.C.
 He was also a visiting professor of pastoral theology at the Immaculate Conception Seminary, an elected representative on the archdiocesan Council of Priests, and dean of central Bergen County.
-Smith was raised to the rank of papal chamberlain by Pope Paul VI in 1971, and assigned to the team ministry of St. Joseph Church in Oradell in 1973.
+Smith was raised to the rank of papal chamberlain by Pope Paul VI in 1971, and assigned to the team ministry of St. Joseph Church in Oradell, New Jersey, in 1973.

-In 1982, Smith became a faculty memberof the Pontifical North American College in Rome, where he was director of the Institute for Continuing Theological Education and program director of the U.S. Bishops' Consultation IV.
+In 1982, Smith became a faculty member of the Pontifical North American College in Rome, where he was director of the Institute for Continuing Theological Education and program director of the U.S. Bishops' Consultation IV.
 Upon his return to New Jersey in 1986, he was named pastor of St. Mary's Parish in Dumont and later vicar general and moderator of the curia.

 Auxiliary Bishop of Newark

-On November 20, 1987, Smith was appointed Titular Bishop of Tres Tabernae and as an auxiliary bishop of the Archdiocese of Newark by Pope John Paul II.
-He received his episcopal consecration on January 25, 1988, from Archbishop Theodore McCarrick, with Archbishop Peter Gerety and Bishop Walter Curtis serving as co-consecrators.
+On November 20, 1987, Smith was appointed titular bishop of Tres Tabernae and as an auxiliary bishop of Newark by Pope John Paul II.
+He received his episcopal consecration on January 25, 1988, at the Cathedral of the Sacred Heart in Newark from Archbishop Theodore McCarrick, with Archbishop Peter Gerety and Bishop Walter Curtis serving as co-consecrators.
 From November 1985 to July 1991, including his time as auxiliary bishop of Newark, Smith lived with McCarrick at the Newark cathedral rectory.

 Bishop of Pensacola-Tallahassee

-Smith was named the third bishop of the Diocese of Pensacola-Tallahassee on June 25, 1991, by John Paul II.
+Smith was named the third bishop of Pensacola-Tallahassee on June 25, 1991, by John Paul II.
 He was installed on July 31 of that year.